cpowell720/thenewsprint.co/_posts/2015-02-03-koi-william.markdown

 *![](http://thenewsprint.s3.amazonaws.com/media/2015/02/Koi-William-Fehr-7-2.jpg)*

-Koi (pronounced *koy*) is a very different name.
-I’m still getting used to it myself, but it’s growing on the family as a whole.
+Koi (pronounced *koy*) is a very unique name.
+I’m still getting used to it myself, but the rest of the family has taken to the name instantly.

 ![](http://thenewsprint.s3.amazonaws.com/media/2015/02/Koi-William-Fehr-4.jpg)